(Although this was originally printed in the Winter/Spring 2016 Issue of the MCOI Journal it is a mere precursor to what we see today!)

 The moral of the story is that there may be some truth to what someone says.
 Sometimes we can see that truth and sometimes not because they may have different perspective which we may not agree to.
 So, rather than arguing like the blind men, we should say, “Maybe you have your reasons.”
 This way we don’t get in arguments.
 In Jainism, it is explained that truth can be stated in seven different ways.
 So, you can see how broad our religion is.
 It teaches us to be tolerant towards others for their viewpoints.
 This allows us to live in harmony with the people of different thinking.
 This is known as the Syadvada, Anekantvad, or the theory of Manifold Predictions.

-On the surface, this story sounds like it ought to be right, because it sounds so fair.
+On the surface, this story sounds like it ought to be right because it sounds so fair.
 Americans love fair!
 Why should anyone have to be wrong?
 Can’t everyone be right, so no one’s feelings are hurt?
 In reality though, the old Elephant story is bogus.

-Let’s think about it: The storyteller is sighted so he knows what the elephant truly is, and that the blind men are all incorrectly describing the beast.
+Let’s think about it: The storyteller is sighted, so he knows what the elephant truly is and that the blind men are all incorrectly describing the beast.
 Yet he does not tell them that, essentially leaving them in the dark!
 All of the blind men were absolutely wrong!
-An elephant is not a pillar, a rope, a thick branch of a tree, a big hand fan, a huge wall of a solid pipe.
+An elephant is not a pillar, a rope, a thick branch of a tree, a big hand fan, or a huge wall or a solid pipe.
 The sighted, supposedly “wise man” left them in their ignorance!
 He deceived them in order to stop the arguing.
-However, who was he to decide that it was in everyone’s best interest to value short-term harmony over true understanding.
+However, who was he to decide that it was in everyone’s best interest to value short-term harmony over true understanding?
 Now, it may not matter too much in the big scheme of things if the blind men held on to their silly ideas about elephants.
 Nonetheless, it really matters for all eternity that people come to know the true nature of God!
 People need to know the truth about God!